Are Coding Bootcamps Worth It?

 Instead of requiring students to pay for tuition upfront, a typical ISA requires graduates to pay a percentage of their income to a code school only when it exceeds a certain minimum threshold.
 According to a Christensen Institute report, an increasing number of coding bootcamps use this model, which is intended to minimize risk and guarantee job placement.

 Nonprofit workforce development programs also highlight some of the advantages of a coding bootcamp model and its potential to increase access for underserved populations.
 For example, the San Diego Workforce Partnership recently launched a front-end development program through its Workforce ISA Fund.
-In partnership with Google and other donors, the initiative aims to attract financially strapped students into high-demand tech jobs.
+In partnership with Google and other donors, the initiative aims to attract financially strapped students to high-demand tech jobs.

 The Chicago Workforce Development Partnership is another example, providing tuition-free education in an 11-week coding bootcamp format to the city's underserved communities.
 The Chicago Codes program, co-sponsored by companies like Microsoft and Facebook, seeks to correct the unequal distribution of tech talent while also helping to fill the city's 3,000 job openings in tech.